Food Trucks: Compliance Resources

 - 30 TAC 106.244 – Ovens, Barbecue Pits, and Cookers

-If you obtain water from a private well for your food truck, you may be a public water system (PWS) and would be regulated by the TCEQ.
-To help you understand rules and regulations for PWSs, read You're a Public Water System…Now What?
-(RG-496).
-This is a guide for rules and regulations that apply to PWSs, especially for those who may have recently discovered they own or operate a PWS.
+If you use water from a private well for your food truck, you may be a public water system (PWS) and would be regulated by TCEQ.
+Our guide, You're a Public Water System…Now What?
+(RG-496) can help you understand the rules and regulations for PWSs.

 Sewage waste